maskrio/hello-advpro25/README.md

 ```

 `/sleep` endpoint is added, but since the program are single threaded, we have to wait for `/sleep` call to end before others can call a different endpoint.

+### Commit 5 notes

+I have to implement multi-threading by using ThreadPool to handle each requests conccurently.
+Threadpool manages a collection of worker threads to execute tasks efficiently.
+A fixed set of worker threads created when the pool initializes.
+The main thread can continue accepting connections while worker threads process the actual requests.